 Hosted by Ruth Williams, MD, the virtual Glaucoma Patient Summit took place on November 7, 2020.

-Summit speakers included leading glaucoma specialists, patients and caregivers.
-The presentation was recorded and sessions from the recorded program will be available to view on our website in the coming weeks.
+The presentation was recorded and sessions from the recorded program can be viewed on our website here »

 - Welcome and Opening Remarks — Ruth Williams, MD and Andrea Epstein